Mappie has support for reusing mappers in other mappers using the via operator. Mappie can also apply the via

 object AddressMapper : ObjectMappie<Address, AddressDto>()

-we can then reuse AddressMapper to construct a mapper for Person and PersonDto by referencing AddressMapper using the operator via
+we can then reuse AddressMapper to construct a mapper for Person and PersonDto by referencing AddressMapper using

 object PersonMapper : ObjectMappie<Person, PersonDto>() {

-override fun map(from: Address) = mapping {
+override fun map(from: Person) = mapping {

 to::addressDto fromProperty from::address via AddressMapper